Algonquin Power & Utilities Corp. (AQN) Shares Down Despite Recent Market Volatility

 AQN’s Market Performance

-The stock of Algonquin Power & Utilities Corp.
-(AQN) has seen a -1.79% decrease in the past week, with a 5.34% rise in the past month, and a 0.26% gain in the past quarter.
-The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 2.82% for AQN.
-The simple moving average for the last 20 days is 2.43% for AQN stock, with a simple moving average of -30.26% for the last 200 days.
+AQN stock saw an increase of 0.52% in the past week, with a monthly gain of 3.20% and a quarterly increase of 1.44%.
+The volatility ratio for the week is 2.69%, and the volatility levels for the last 30 days are 2.87% for Algonquin Power & Utilities Corp.
+(AQN).
+The simple moving average for the last 20 days is 1.84% for AQN stock, with a simple moving average of -28.92% for the last 200 days.

 Analysts’ Opinion of AQN